Mookie Betts Player Props: Dodgers vs. Mets

 Mookie Betts At The Plate

-- Betts is hitting .267 with six doubles, two home runs and 12 walks.
+- Betts has six doubles, two home runs and 12 walks while batting .266.

-- Among the qualifying hitters in MLB, his batting average ranks 88th, his on-base percentage ranks 45th, and he is 70th in the league in slugging.
+- Among qualifying hitters, he ranks 86th in batting average, while his on-base percentage ranks 50th and he is 75th in slugging.

 - In five games this year, Betts has picked up an RBI, with more than one RBI once.